Chenilles-Network/chenilles-network.github.io/concepts.md

 ## State Channels Networks: Payments At Scale

-### Network Payments
+### Payment Routes

-Given a network of State Channels, where each participant has one or more channels open with as many other participants, it becomes possible for one participant in the network to send tokens to another participant through intermediaries.
-For instance, participant A sends 5 tokens to participant B, who sends 5 tokens to participant C, etc., until participant Z receives 5 tokens from participant Y.
+Given a series of participant, such that each participant has a State Channel open with the next participant (except for the last participant, for which there is no next participant), it is possible for the first participant to send tokens to the last participant by passing them from one participant to the next through those State Channels.

+For instance, participant A sends 5 tokens to participant B, who sends 5 tokens to participant C, etc., until participant Y sends the 5 tokens to participant Z.
-As long as tokens are fungible, and there is a “route” of channels from A to Z, each with sufficient liquidity to cover the 5 tokens in the correct direction, then a transfer is possible.
+As long as tokens are fungible, and there is a “route” of channels from A to Z, through a series of willing intermediaries, each channel having sufficient capacity to cover the tokens being sent in the correct direction, then a transfer is possible.

-Thus, even though a given participant may only have a single State Channel open with only one other participant, they will be able to transact with any other participant in the entire network that they are indirectly connected to.

-Such “network payments” enable very fast and cheap, private transactions between all participants in a large network layered on top of about any Blockchain, over amounts as small or as big as participants are willing to add liquidity for.
+Of course, there are some issues with intermediaries: How to prevent them from just keep the tokens after they receive them, or how to reassure them that they can send the tokens before they receive them?
+With suitable smart contracts.
+How to incentivize them to participate in the payment at all?
+With usage fees.
+There are technical solutions to these issues that we will discuss below.

+Once these issues solved, these “payment routes” enable fast, cheap and private transactions from one State Channel participant to another, as long as a suitable route of State Channels can be found between them.
+A State Channel thus enables more than just direct payments between its direct participants; it potentially enables indirect payments between all participants of all State Channels on a blockchain—and, we’ll see, beyond.

+### An Overlay Network above a Blockchain

+Now we may consider all the State Channels on a Blockchain as the arcs of a graph, of which the Participants are the nodes.
+This graph constitutes a Network that enables payments along any route in the network wherein each arc has sufficient capacity in the given direction.
+This State Channel Network is thus an Overlay Network (Layer 2) on top of the underlying Blockchain (Layer 1).

+Interestingly, Layer 2 participants can but need not be participants in the Layer 1 network as miners or nodes or owners of UTXO.
+Instead, the State Channels, that are arcs of the Layer 2 Network, appear on the Layer 1 as UTXOs the lock scripts of which are akin to Layer 1 Network participants.

+The two Networks are thus quite distinct and separate, though they are related via the deposits and withdrawals that are State Channel creation and destruction.

-### Layer 2 Transaction Fees
+### Transaction Fees, Intermediaries and End-Users

 The costs involved in a Network Payment are tiny.
-Each intermediary may charge a fee to cover their part, yet the fees may be small enough that even after adding all the fees from all the intermediaries, the overall Network Payment will still be much cheaper than a direct transaction on the underlying Layer 1 blockchain.
+Each intermediary may charge a fee to cover their part, yet the fees may be small enough that even after adding all the fees from all the intermediaries, the overall Payment will still be much cheaper than a direct transaction on the underlying Layer 1 blockchain.

-Specialized intermediaries may thus profitably maintain many State Channels open with plenty of end-users and multiple other such specialized intermediaries, providing a “hub” in the Network, and charging a small fee at each transaction.
+Specialized intermediaries may thus profitably maintain many State Channels open with plenty of end-users and multiple other such specialized intermediaries, providing a “hub” in the Network, and charging a small fee at each transaction, negotiated as per as well-determined Network rules.
+The graph of those intermediaries constitutes the core of the Network.

+By contrast, at the edge of the Network, many end-users may be participants with only a single State Channel open, with a specialized intermediary, who serves as their entry hub into the Network.
+They may even use their State Channel One-Way for payments only, or mostly so, and not bother being active participants or watching the blockchain.

+Meanwhile, other State Channels may exist between participants who are not connected to the rest of the Network and will not advertise their presence.
+Instead they will exchange tokens privately in their own secret network, sometimes reduced to a single State Channel.
+They can set and follow their own rules for transaction fees or lack thereof.

 ### Payment Atomicity

-For security purposes, each intermediate transaction along the route will be made conditional on some triggering event, such that either all transfers happen, or none of them do—a property known as “atomicity”.
+To prevent intermediaries either cheating or being cheated, each intermediate transaction along the route will be made conditional on some triggering event, such that either all transfers happen, or none of them do—a property known as “atomicity”.

 Thus, no intermediary may run away with the tokens he received while failing to send the agreed upon tokens, or in the opposite case,